MylesNottingham/relational_rails/README.md

 &nbsp;

-[ ] done
+[x] done

 User Story 13, ResortGuest Creation

 As a visitor
 When I visit a ResortGuests Index page
-Then I see a link to add a new guest to that resort "Create Guest" When I click the link
+Then I see a link to add a new guest to that resort "Add New Guest" When I click the link
 I am taken to '/resorts/:resort_id/guests/new' where I see a form to add a new guest When I fill in the form with the guest's attributes: